mercadona/rele/docs/guides/unrecoverable_middleware.rst

 Unrecoverable Middleware
 ===========

-To acknowledge and ignore incompatible messages that your subscription will be unable to handle in future you can use the `UnrecoverableMiddleware`.
+To acknowledge and ignore incompatible messages that your subscription is unable to handle, you can use the `UnrecoverableMiddleware`.

 Usage
 __________

-First make sure the middleware is included in your rele config.
+First make sure the middleware is included in your Relé config.

 .. code:: python